nickfloyd/convert-to-core-kata/README.md

 # ConvertToCoreKata

+**Kata** originally were teaching and training methods by which successful combat techniques were preserved and passed on.
+Practicing kata allowed a company of persons to engage in a struggle using a systematic approach, rather than as individuals in a disorderly manner. [source](https://en.wikipedia.org/wiki/Kata)

 Basic Kata for converting a VS 2015 / .NET Framework project and solution to VS 2017 / .NET Core

 **NOTE: You can skip all of the Kata stuff if you'd like and simply use the [conversion script](https://github.com/nickfloyd/ConvertToCoreKata/blob/master/ConvertToCore.ps1).
 More details on that below.**